 2.3 Position Limits: No player may play all 5 of the first 5 innings in the infield and/or catcher.
 Each player must play at least one of those innings in the outfield or be on the bench.
+EXCEPTION for Sprites: If a Sprites team is fielding 8 or fewer players, this rule no longer applies to them.

-In Ponytail: A player may not play the same position more than two innings in any game.
+In Sprites and Ponytail: A player may not play the same position more than two innings in any game.

 In Minors and Majors: A player may not play the same position more than two innings in any game with the exception of Catcher, which cannot be played more than four innings.
+Also see exceptions for pitchers in Rule 4.2.

 - 2.4 Benching: No player may sit on the bench and be out of the defensive lineup for a second inning until all players have done so for at least one inning.
-Also, no player may sit on the bench and be out of the defensive lineup for two consecutive innings - 2.5 Batting Order: Regardless of which players are in the lineup, the batting order will be continuous and all players present will be included in the batting order.
+Also, no player may sit on the bench and be out of the defensive lineup for two consecutive innings In Sprites: All players play the field in every inning.
+No available player will be on the bench. - 2.5 Batting Order: Regardless of which players are in the lineup, the batting order will be continuous and all players present will be included in the batting order.
 A player will bat when it is her turn to bat regardless of whether she played in the field in the previous inning, or is scheduled to play in the field in the next inning.